jeremyf/take-on-development/chapters/testing.md

 [^learning_rails_for_the_first_time]: According to David Heinemeier Hansson, ["Rails itself is a carefully curated collection of APIs and DSLs."](http://david.heinemeierhansson.com/2012/the-parley-letter.html).
 It is an active curation process.
 And as understanding grows and changes, so to does the system.
 I've learned Rails 0.x, 1.x, 2.x, 3.x, and 4.x.
 From 2.x to 3.x it was as though I had to learn Rails again.

+[^a_commitment_to_semantic_versioning] This was in the day of aparrent arbitrary versioning.
+[Semantic Versioning](http://semver.org/) may have been the goal, but the reality was a hellish landscape.
+Please take some time to read up on [Semantic Versioning](http://semver.org/) and commit to abiding by that discipline.